• Skip to primary navigation

 • ×

-Home > Food > How to Make Red & Green Freezer Jalapeno Pepper Jelly
+Home > Canning and Condiments > Freezer Jalapeno Pepper Jelly

 Jump to Recipe

-Adding red bell pepper to the green jalapeno peppers in this sweet & hot (not too hot) jelly adds color and the combination makes it perfect for the holidays.
-I use it as a glaze in my Instant Pot Bone-In Pepper Jelly Ham recipe.
+Adding red bell pepper to the green jalapeno peppers in this sweet & hot (not too hot) pepper jelly adds a festive color.
+If you want no bell pepper, just leave it out.

 What's the shortcut?

-• Freezer and refrigerator jams and jellies take less time to complete than the traditional method of pressure cooking or processing in a water bath.
+• Freezer and refrigerator pepper jam and jelly takes less time to complete than the traditional method of pressure cooking or processing in a water bath.

 • Using the food processor is a huge time saver.